mflova/mflova-coding-guidelines/python/typing/advanced.md

 in runtime with `isinstance(variable, my_protocol)`.
 Take into account that this one does not check the signature of the methods.

+Why should we use it against `ABC`/inheritance?
+I would only use it to type hint methods that are comign from this party libraries.
+When we cannot modify it, we can use them to provide a common interface instead of realying on concrete classes (dependency inversion).
+Protocols can also be used for fixtures in pytest, where the type hints are not well derived for example.

 ## Decorators

 One common application of type variable upper bounds is in declaring a decorator that preserves the signature of the function it decorates, regardless of that signature.
+However, it is recommended to use `ParamSpec`, as it is a variable that used created for this.

 ```python
 from typing import Any, Callable, TypeVar, cast